K-Phoen/semver-release-action/README.md

 # Semver Release Github Action ![](https://github.com/K-Phoen/semver-release-action/workflows/CI/badge.svg)

-Automatically create Semver compliant releases based on PR labels.
+Automatically create [SemVer](https://semver.org/) compliant releases based on PR labels.

 Assuming that a PR is tagged with a "*semver-compliant*" label (*patch*, *minor* or *major*), then this action can create a tag and a GitHub release when it is merged.

+**Note:** to determine the base tag for the increment, this action will try to find the most recent tag complying to [SemVer](https://semver.org/).
+No additional setup is required.

 ## Inputs